-La Commanderie is certainly a property to watch in the future because it's big potential and I really look forward to taste their 2019 next year during primeur.
+La Commanderie is certainly a property to watch in the future because it's big potential and I look forward to tasting their 2019 next year during primeur.

-Afterwards Pascal Chatonnet and me went for lunch to nearby restaurant La Table de Catusseau, which serves excellent food for reasonable money, maleric and extremely tasty.
+Afterwards, Pascal Chatonnet and I went for lunch to the nearby restaurant La Table de Catusseau, which serves excellent food for reasonable money, colourful and extremely tasty dishes.
 It's must place to eat when you're in Pomerol.

-Left: Pascal Chatonnet.
-Right: Very interesting tasting of different 2019 cuvees at Haut Chaigneau.
+Up: Pascal Chatonnet.
+Below: Very interesting tasting of different 2019 blends at Haut Chaigneau.

-Quick vist and retasting 2018, which was as thrilling as in April 2019.
+A quick visit and retasting 2018, which was as thrilling as in April 2019.
 98p.
 Alexandre Thienpont expected 2019 to be an awesome vintage, maybe as exciting as 2018 and 2016.
-He told me that rains shortly after mid September really did bring balance in the grapes, diluted sugar/alcohol and made the phenolic ripeness finish its job perfectly!
+He told me that rains shortly after mid-September did bring balance in the grapes, diluted sugar/alcohol and made the phenolic ripeness finish its job perfectly!

-After VCC I went to Le Pin and had meeting with Jacques Thienpont.
+After VCC I went to Le Pin and had a meeting with Jacques Thienpont.
 Can't believe I met this guy by accident 34 years ago in 1985.
-Retasted 2018, which tasted exactly as kinky as in April this year.
+I've retasted 2018, which tasted exactly as kinky as in April this year.
 98+p.
-I also tasted a sample of 2019, which displayed huge promise.
-Jacques Thienpont was really excited about 2019 prospects.
+I also tasted a sample of 2019, which displayed a huge promise.
+Jacques Thienpont was excited about 2019 prospects.
 Both 2018 and 2019 went then back from my glass to respective barrels!!

-Jacques Thienpont with sample of 2019 Le Pin
+Jacques Thienpont with a sample of 2019 Le Pin

-Beychevelle has in all 80 different parcels (plots) of their grape varietes, so it's really a big work to find the right parcels and right blend for Grand Vin when time comes.
+Beychevelle has in all 80 different parcels (plots) of their grape varieties, so it's a big work to find the right parcels and right blend for Grand Vin when the time comes.